11 Steps to Becoming a Successful YouTuber

 Here are the 11 steps you need to take in order become a successful YouTuber:

 Many define success monetarily, but there’s so much more to it than money in the bank.
 If you make a ton of money doing a job you hate, would you consider yourself successful despite your lack of fulfillment?
 Success comes in different forms, and it’s up to you to determine where you consider yourself successful.
 If you define success outside of greenbacks for your YouTube channel, remember that’s what you’re in it for.
-Whether its a higher view count for your videos, more subscribers, or just an overall increase of engagement across your channel, keep this as your focus, anything else is just bonus.
+Whether it's a higher view count for your videos, more subscribers, or monetization for your YouTube channel, keep this as your focus, anything else is just bonus.

 YouTube is video.
 There’s a lot of good content, and a ton of terrible content out there.
-To stand out in this raging sea, obviously you will need to keep paddling and keep your head above water but you need to have a plan to get to shore.
-Developing your content is the fun part, but it’s also a job.
-Here, you’re defining your channels’ voice and your content should align with it.
+As you create your YouTube channel, keep in mind that developing your content is fun, but it’s also a job.
+Here, you’re defining your channel's voice and your content should align with it.
 Even if it’s just you and your camera, you’re building your brand’s personality.
 The easiest way to develop your channel is to be yourself.
 But what if you’re not particularly interesting even though the content you’re producing is?
 Well, then there’s nothing wrong with being a little “extra” to add some pep to your videos.
 (Read: a little – you’re going for pep, not obnoxious.
 Also, always consider your audience.)

 You’ll need to decide what type of content you will be offering up on your channel.
 The range is huge, from how-to videos, to humor, to reviews.
 Once you choose that, backtrack to see how you can make the videos unique using your brand’s personality.
 Depending on your channel’s content and niche, you want to make sure you give yourself some wiggle room to cover trending topics in your industry.
 If some big news breaks out or there’s a subject you know others with similar channels are talking about, don’t hesitate to ride the wave.
 It’s important to stay relevant.
 Even if you’re covering the same topics as others, it gives you an opportunity to add your valuable input on a subject.